Organisations have significant buying power. Swinging that power around to make the best use of our limited resources is easier than ever.

-Buying recycled paper complements a staff effort to use less paper and recycle it (see our action), and significantly reduces the impact on the environment.
+Buying recycled paper complements a staff effort to use less paper and recycle it (see our Save paper and forests action), and significantly reduces the impact on the environment.
 Some things to aim for when purchasing recycled paper include:

 - 100% recycled content with a high percentage of ‘post consumer’ fibre.

-- Non-recycled content sourced from places certified by the Forest Stewardship Council (see our action).
+- Non-recycled content sourced from places certified by the Forest Stewardship Council (see our Buy paper and wood responsibly action).